ph0123/Become-a-JavaScript-Developer/readme.md

   - [11.
 JSON Essential Training ](#11)
   - [12.
 JavaScript: Ajax and Fetch ](#12)

+Tools: VS code with Live Server extension and NodeJS

 1. JavaScript Essential Training <a name="1"></a>
 2. Learning the JavaScript Language <a name="2"></a>
 3. Learning ECMAScript 6+ (ES6+) <a name="3"></a>